How do I report a power outage?

-The outage restoration process begins at the point where electricity feeds into PEC’s system.
-This could be at a substation, transmission line or a main distribution line.
+The outage restoration process begins at the point where electricity feeds into our system.
+This could be at a substation, transmission line, or a main distribution line.
 After these repairs have been made, crews work on remaining outages, beginning with areas serving the greatest number of members and continuing until electricity is restored to all members.
 See our outage restoration page for more information.

-Why would a PEC service crew pass by without restoring the power at my house?
+Why would a service crew pass by without restoring the power at my house?

 Why does my neighbor have power and I do not?

-It depends upon the cause of the outage.
+It depends on the cause of the outage.
 Remember to make sure your power is not out because of an electrical problem inside your home, such as a tripped breaker.
-If an electrical problem within your home is not the cause and your neighbor has electricity and you do not, more than likely, they receive their electricity from a different power line or are located on a different circuit than the circuit your home is on.
+If an electrical problem in your home is not the cause and your neighbor has electricity and you do not, they may receive their electricity from a different power line or their home is located on a different circuit than your home.

 What should members with special medical needs do to prepare for an outage?

-Members with special medical needs can be disconnected for not paying their PEC bills or for defaulting on payment arrangements.
+Members with special medical needs can be disconnected for not paying their bill or for defaulting on payment arrangements.
 Our disconnection procedures are outlined in our Tariff and Business Rules for Electric Service.
-PEC provides various notices before disconnection occurs, and when applicable, works with members on payment arrangements.
+We provide various notices before disconnection occurs and work with members on payment arrangements.
 As with power outages, members who must have a constant supply of electricity should be prepared with an emergency backup plan.

 Why can’t you tell me how long it will take to restore my power?

-Typically, the best source for an estimate of power restoration time is the service crew, and during an outage, they are working to locate faults and restore power, and they don’t always have the time or ability (due to safety reasons or a lack of a communications signal) to provide our control center with estimates or updates.
-As a result, during storm-related outages, restoration information may not be immediately available or may be hard to determine with accuracy.
+The best source for an estimate of power restoration time is the service crew.
+During an outage, they are working to locate faults and restore power and they don’t always have the time or ability (due to safety reasons or a lack of a communications signal) to provide our control center with estimates or updates.
+As a result, restoration information may not be immediately available or may be hard to determine with accuracy.

-Each outage is a result of different circumstances, and some may take longer to identify and restore than others.
-Sometimes damage to PEC’s electric distribution system is extensive (lines down, broken poles, etc.), or equipment locations are hard or impossible to get to depending on the conditions.
-Linemen may have to patrol lines and fix problems on foot, as roads or right-of-ways may be impassable for service vehicles because of flooding, ice, downed trees or other conditions.
+Each outage is a result of different circumstances and some outages may take longer to identify and restore than others.
+Sometimes damage to our electric distribution system is extensive (lines down, broken poles, etc.), or equipment locations are hard or impossible to get to depending on the conditions.
+Lineworkers may have to patrol lines and fix problems on foot, as roads or right-of-ways may be impassable for service vehicles because of flooding, ice, downed trees, or other conditions.